-Well done on doing your research into who is going to suit your individual needs best.
+Good on you for doing your research into finding the right dietitian for you.
 In the world where information is at our fingertips, it can be hard to discern what information, or which health professional, is suitable for you.
 And yet, this usually determines how much value you will get from their services.
-Here are several factors that are important when selecting a Dietitian
+Here are several factors that are important when selecting a Dietitian.

-Consider both the amount of experience your health professional holds, as well as what areas they have focussed their skills in.
+Consider both the amount of experience your health professional holds, as well as what areas they have focused their skills in.

 Finding a style that is right for you is paramount to what you are going to get from the service.
 Different Dietitians will approach your goals in different ways, from simply providing you with information to counselling you with how to make changes to the way you live.

 I remember the first day of my Dietetics degree and we all went around the circle telling each other why we’d worked so hard to get into this degree.
 Everyone spilled enthusiasm around food, cooking and health.
 Then they came to me.
 I wanted to say the same as everyone else and have them move to the next person, but that would be a lie.
 The truth was that I wanted to be a dietitian to help people.
 I knew that food could have a massive impact on people’s lives and I wanted to get in there and help sort out their tummy issues, their food anxieties and hear their stories.